• SAS Events

 Course Satisfies Learning Goals

-Learning Goals: The learning goals for this course are consistent with general goals set by the Department of Cell Biology and Neuroscience are listed here, as well as the Division of Life Sciences.
+Learning Goals: The learning goals for this course are consistent with the general goals set by the Department of Cell Biology and Neuroscience and the Division of Life Sciences.

-3. Use scientific reasoning to evaluate the potential for current research and new discoveries to improve our understanding of cell biology and its relevance to human health and out society.
+3. Use scientific reasoning to evaluate the potential for current research and discoveries to improve our understanding of cell biology and its relevance to human health and our society.

-The mission in the Department of Cell Biology and Neurosciences (CBN) is to give students a first-rate educational experience in modern biology.
-Our graduates will have a solid foundation for any career opportunities that use biology as a foundation.
-Furthermore, they will be inspired to become life-long learners in the ever-evolving world of biological sciences.
-The overarching goal of CBN is to prepare our students for successful entry into the workforce with a career in a health professions field or in a biomedical research area.
+The mission of the Department of Cell Biology and Neurosciences (CBN) is to provide students with a first-rate educational experience in modern biology.
+Our graduates will have a solid foundation for any career opportunities that build on biology.
+Furthermore, they will be inspired to become lifelong learners in the ever-evolving world of biological sciences.
+The overarching goal of CBN is to prepare our students for successful entry into the workforce, whether in a health professions field or a biomedical research area.

 Exams, Assignments, and Grading Policy

-The three exams will count for the remaining 80%.
+The three exams will count for 80% of the remaining points.
 Three quizzes will account for the remaining 20% of the total grade.
-Exam will be given at the end of each module and quizzes will be given in the middle of each module.
+The exam will be given at the end of each module, and quizzes will be given in the middle of each module.
 There will not be a cumulative final exam.
-Attendance will be taken in class and provide up to 10% extra credit.
+Attendance will be taken in class, and up to 10% extra credit will be provided.

 Course Closed?